biddy1618/askchatbot/responseselectors/data/nlu/nlu-askextensiondata-tomato.md

 ## intent: askextension_tomato/104754_Oregon
 - Tomato plant problems.
 Tomato plant's at top and end of branch's are curling up and look like ends are curling inwardly.
 The soil is realy wet, you sink in it

-## intent: askextension_tomato/104772_Colorado
-- Tomato disease I.D.
-Hi hoping you can help identify a problem with a tomato plant the we have.
-It is a pomodoro san marzano redorta that we started from seed.
-We have two plants and the one in question is not thriving like its sister plant.
-Recently we discovered that some of its newer leaves are showing bronzy-brown splotches on the underside of the leaves with accompanying leaf curl.
-I am attaching several photos in the hope that you can identify the problem.
-Thank you very much Gary Klei

 ## intent: askextension_tomato/104774_DistrictofColumbia
 - Tomato issue: virus pest other?
 Hi there,  I am a first-time tomato grower, and am noticing some symptoms that lead me to believe the tomatoes are not well.
 The leaves are curling, and some of the leaves have yellow spots, and some of them are yellowed.
 They just started producing a few fruits.
 They are cherry tomatoes that I am growing in a 5 gallon Root Pouch in soil that is a mix of compost, peat moss, and vermiculite.
 I water them if the soil feels dry about 1/2 inch down.
 They are in an exposed, sunny location in my front yard.
 Also, I recently fed tall my veggies this: https://jobescompany.com/product/jobes-organics-vegetable-tomato-granular.
 It is a 2-5-3 granular fertilizer.
 Could this be a virus, pest, or other problem with the growing conditions?
 Thanks so much for your help!
 Let me know if you need additional images or information.